 Surrogacy Court Process

-Your application for a Parental Order should be issued as soon as you have the child’s birth certificate and before the child is 6 months old.
+The surrogacy court process starts with your application for a Parental Order should be issued as soon as you have the child’s birth certificate and before the child is 6 months old.
 This is done on a C51 form and with the court fee which is currently £215 per application (not per child!).
 The surrogacy court process begins at this point.

 A Parental Order Reporting Officer will be appointed.
 This officer will conduct safeguarding checks as soon possible.
 The court needs to be satisfied that there are no issues which mean that the child is at risk of harm.
 Once safeguarding checks are complete, the Officer is appointed to prepare a report for the Court recommending whether an Order is in the best interests of the child.